 Communities in Underserved Areas of the U.S. Deserve Environmental Justice

 In 2020, an estimated 61% of electricity generation in the U.S. came from fossil fuels, including coal and, increasingly, natural gas.
-This percentage is much higher in poor and minority communities, who often rely on a disproportionately dirty grid.
+This percentage is much higher in poor and minority communities, who often rely on a disproportionately carbon intense grid.
 A report by the NAACP studied the 378 coal-fired power plants in the U.S. and found that six million people living within three miles of the plants had an average yearly per capita income of $18,400.
 Out of those 6 million, 39% are people of color.
 Even worse, low-income communities of color are often located near polluting industries that make them increasingly vulnerable to health effects.
 By cleaning up the grid and replacing fossil fuels with clean energy alternatives, we could provide environmental justice through cleaner air, better health outcomes, and less pollution.

 Coal Fired Power Plants are Running a Loss